-- In the first groups of participants enrolled (dose escalation), we want to find out the highest dose of IL-15 that is safe to use with mogamulizumab.
-We will test increasing doses of IL-15 in small groups.
-We also want to find out what kind of side effects IL-15 and mogamulizumab might cause.
-After the first part is done, we will enroll additional participants in a second portion of the study (dose expansion) to learn more about whether IL-15 and mogamulizumab can shrink your tumor(s). - Before you begin the study, we will perform tests to find out whether you are eligible to participate (screening) that will include tests such as: a complete physical examination, blood and urine tests, bone marrow testing and imaging.
-Some of these may be done on a separate screening protocol before signing the informed consent document for this study. - If you are eligible to receive treatment, during the study, both drugs will be administered as intravenous infusions for up to six cycles of 28 days each.
-You will receive IL-15 over the course of the first five days of each cycle, and mogamulizumab on days 1, 8, 15 and 22 of cycle 1 and only on days 1 and 15 of all cycles that follow. - You will be required to be hospitalized at the NIH Clinical Center for one week to receive the first cycle of IL-15.
+- In the first groups of participants enrolled (safety run-in), we want to find out the highest dose of IL-15 that is safe to use with avelumab.
+We will test 2 increasing doses of IL-15 in small groups.
+We also want to find out what kind of side effects IL-15 and avelumab might cause.
+After we find the best dose, we will enroll additional participants in a second portion of the study (dose expansion) to learn more about out whether IL-15 and avelumab can shrink your tumor(s). - Before you begin the study, we will perform tests to find out whether you are eligible to participate (screening) that will include tests such as: a complete physical examination, blood and urine tests, and imaging of your disease.
+We will also need a tumor sample which can be from a previous surgery.
+If you do not have a previous sample to provide, you will need to have a fresh biopsy done. - If you are eligible to receive treatment, during the study, both drugs will be administered as intravenous infusions for up to four cycles of 28 days each.
+You will receive IL-15 over the course of the first five days of each cycle, and avelumab on days 8 and 22 of each cycle. - You will be required to be hospitalized at the NIH Clinical Center for one week to receive the first cycle of IL-15.
 As long as you are accompanied by a caregiver or unless decided otherwise by the doctor, you will have the option of receiving the remaining cycles as an outpatient, but will still need to report to the hospital each day for the first five days of each cycle. - You may experience side effects from taking part in this study.
-Some can be mild or very serious, temporary, long-lasting, or permanent, and may include death.
-Examples of some of the side effects that you may have include: changes in blood counts (such as low red or white cells), gastrointestinal (such diarrhea, nausea, vomiting), rashes, fatigue, and infections.
-Since this is the first time that IL-15 and mogamulizumab are administered together, there may be side effects that we cannot predict.
+Some can be mild or very serious, temporary, long-lasting, or permanent, any may include death.
+Examples of some of the side effects that you may have include: changes in blood counts (such as low red or white cells), gastrointestinal (such diarrhea, nausea, vomiting), fatigue, and infections.
+Since this is the first time that IL-15 and avelumab are administered together, there may be side effects that we cannot predict. - After the study treatment has ended, we will need to see you at the NIH Clinical Center periodically to assess your health and to determine what impact, if any, the study drugs may have had on your disease.